-Learning Difficulties in School Mathematics 0.5 unit An examination of research on mathematics anxiety, mathematics disabilities, and other learning issues.
+Learning Difficulties in School Mathematics

+An examination of research on mathematics anxiety, mathematics disabilities, and other learning issues.
 The course provides an opportunity to use existing tools or to develop specific instruments for determining problematic areas and to plan appropriate teaching strategies.